AnietieJohnson/TITANIC-DATASETS-ANALYSIS-USING-DUCKDB-SQL/README.md

 **Explanation**

-I used Powerbi to Visualize all SQl query and solution
+I used Powerbi to Visualize all SQl query and solution.
+The Comprehesive dashboard can be viewed [here](https://github.com/AnietieJohnson/TITANIC-DATASETS-ANALYSIS-USING-DUCKDB-SQL/blob/main/Final%20challenge%20with%20duckdb%2C%20POWERBI%20PDF%20FILE.pdf)

 **Survival Based on Fare Analysis:**